lilyinstarlight/MCAuth/README.md

 MCAuth
 ======

-This is an alternative to the Minecraft.net user authentication system.
-It is similar to services such as Mineshafter, but this version can also check Minecraft.net to get skins, capes, or to authenticate an unknown user.
-This compliments my modified Technic Launcher that can authenticate with and proxy Minecraft to this clone.
+MCAuth is an alternative to the Minecraft.net user authentication system.
+It supports the old legacy authentication (pre-1.6) and the new Yggdrasil authentication.
+It can optionally contact minecraft.net for unknown logins, skins, and capes.
+This compliments MineProxy and my modified Technic Launcher that can proxy Minecraft to this clone.

 Licensed under the MIT License; see `LICENSE.txt` for more details.